JoelleTindall/Website/README.md

     -created .env.development for running DB in development mode -added script to package.json to quickly start frontend and backend server -automatically inserts dummy data to guestbook
+    -restructured project to seperate frontend and backend better

 ### 11/16/2024
     -switched from supabase to postgresql